zranger1/HubitatWizLightDriver/README.md

 the color bulbs at this point and I haven't tested other types.

 ## What's New - v1.2.9
-Stop rssi from showing up as a state change in event log in Hubitat 2.2.8.xxx firmware.
+Stop rssi from showing up as a state change in event log unless debug logging is enabled.

 ## Previously...
 For information on previous versions, see CHANGELOG.md in this repository.